NavTrust: Benchmarking Trustworthiness for Embodied Navigation: Experiments

 \textbf{Depth Corruptions.} Agents often fail catastrophically under range degradation as shown in Fig.~\ref{fig:delta-sr-heatmaps}.
 Among the tested corruptions, Gaussian noise is the most destructive: L3MVN’s success rate collapses from 50\% to 2\%, and VLFM similarly drops from 50\% to 0\%.
 In contrast, ETPNav (RxR) and WMNav show partial resilience, decreasing only from 56\% to 53\% and from 55\% to 49\%, respectively.
 Missing-data corruption is likewise severe, with ETPNav (RxR), L3MVN falling to 37\%, 25\%.
 Multipath interference produces a similar but less extreme pattern, with ETPNav (RxR), WMNav, L3MVN, and VLFM ending at 53\%, 47\%, 34\%, and 27\%, respectively.
 These results highlight that depth-involved agents remain highly dependent on accurate range data, as corrupted depth maps warp occupancy grids and undermine commonsense priors.
 Quantization yields more mixed effects.
-For ETPNav and WMNav, it is relatively mild, reducing success from 65\% to 48\% (R2R) and from 55\% to 51\%, while L3MVN is essentially unchanged (50\% to 51\%) and VLFM drops slightly from 50\% to 49\%.
-This disparity underscores how direct ingestion of raw depth (as in ETPNav) still leaves systems vulnerable, since any sensor error can propagate directly into planning, whereas more robust pipelines can partially absorb quantization noise.
+For ETPNav and WMNav, it is relatively mild, reducing success from 65\% to 48\% (R2R) and from 55\% to 51\%, while L3MVN is essentially unchanged (50\% to 51\%) and VLFM drops slightly from 50\% to 49\%. \del{This disparity underscores how direct ingestion of raw depth (as in ETPNav) still leaves systems vulnerable, since any sensor error can propagate directly into planning, whereas more robust pipelines can partially absorb quantization noise.} This disparity underscores how a heavy dependence on depth as a load-bearing geometric input (as in ETPNav, whose waypoint prediction is depth-only) still leaves systems vulnerable.
 An outlier case remains VLFM under missing-data corruption, where performance degrades less than for L3MVN, potentially because its frontier-based exploration occasionally benefits from ignoring misleading range inputs.